RxLaboratory/Duik/src-docs/docs/guide/animation/anim-library.md

 ![](../../img/duik/animation/anim-library.png)

-You can use the field on the top of the panel to quickly search for animations and navigate in the caterogies.
+You can use the field on the top of the panel to quickly search for animations and navigate in the categories.

 1. **Select the layers** receiving the animation.
 2. **Select an animation** in the list.